jestervise/covid-chek-my/README.md

 A covid tracker for malaysian

 ### BACKEND
+   Run the command below (if first time)
+   >npm install

 **1.** create a new .env file, you may refer to the .env.example file

 **2.** start the server with this command